 We subcontract with other companies to manufacture our products.
 During the normal course of business, our contract manufacturers procure components based upon orders placed by us.
 If we cancel all or part of the orders, we may still be liable to the contract manufacturers for the cost of the components purchased by the subcontractors to manufacture our products.
 We periodically review the potential liability, and to date, no significant liabilities for cancellations have been recorded.
 Our consolidated financial position and results of operations could be negatively impacted if we were required to compensate the contract manufacturers for any unrecorded liabilities incurred.
-We had inventory purchase obligations of \$27.4 million as of June 30, 2016.
+We had inventory purchase obligations for finished goods of \$32.9 million as of June 30, 2017.